How Tech Transaction Lawyers Help Clients Comply with Data Privacy Laws

 A Shifting Legal Environment for Data Security

-Failing to comply with data privacy laws can have significant legal and financial consequences for companies that collect, store, or share people’s personal information — from E-commerce platforms to financial services to retailers and beyond.
+Failing to comply with data privacy laws can have significant legal and financial consequences for companies that collect, store, or share people’s personal information.
+This is true for E-commerce platforms, financial services, retailers, and more.

 Oliver notes the new legal hazards arising at the intersection of biometric privacy laws, data management, intellectual property rights, and new artificial intelligence applications.
 “Are companies going to breach biometric privacy laws by using an image of something to train artificial intelligence?
 Lawyers help keep clients out of trouble when they use AI.”